kufreu/kufreu.github.io/final/final.md

   }
 }
 ```
-I next had to assign cardinal and ordinal directions to the dir_degree result and convert this block of SQL.
+I next had to assign cardinal and ordinal directions to the `dir_degree` and convert this block of SQL.
 ```r
 case
 when [% @Prefix %]Dir<=22.5 or [% @Prefix %]Dir>=337.5 then 'N'